asseco-pst/watch-your-language/scopes.md

 ## What it is
 Scope is what we call a *set of rules* that determines where and how a variable (identifier) can be looked-up.
 It refers to the current context of your code and can be *globally* or *locally* defined.

 There are two kinds of look-ups.
-The LHS (left-hand-side) reference and the RHS (right-hand-side) look-up.
+LHS (left-hand-side) and RHS (right-hand-side) look-ups.

 ### LHS and RHS

-**LHS** (left-hand-side) reference occurs every time you are trying to assign a value to a variable.
+**LHS** (left-hand-side) look-up occurs every time you are trying to assign a value to a variable.
 Think of it like **"who's the target of the assignment"**

 **RHS** (right-hand-side) look-up occurs every time you are trying to access to the value from a variable.
 Think of it like **"who's the source of the assignment"**